• Overview

 Logging Level The level of Log4j messages to display in the log file.
 Valid values are all, debug, info, warn, error, fatal, off, and trace.
 No loggingLevel

-NA List of configuration properties used to connect and communicate with the HCL DevOps Control server.
+NA List of configuration properties used to connect and communicate with the DevOps Control server.
 Enclose the properties within braces.
 Yes properties

 NA The name of the tenant.
 Yes tenant_id

 NA Unique identifier assigned to the plug-in.
-The value for the HCL DevOps Control plug-in is ucv-ext-control Yes type
+The value for the DevOps Control plug-in is ucv-ext-control Yes type

 DevOps Velocity User Access Key An auto-generated user access key provides credentials for communicating with the HCL DevOps Velocity server.
 Yes NA